 The NIH Common Fund Eastern Regional Comprehensive Metabolomics Resource Core (ERCMRC) generated new findings related to the metabolic signatures of acute kidney injury (AKI) in pre-term infants.
 The findings were recently published in the journal Pediatric Nephrology.

 ERCMRC is directed by metabolomics expert Susan Sumner, PhD, who is a professor of nutrition at the UNC Nutrition Research Institute (NRI).
 Partners include the David H. Murdock Research Institute (DHMRI) on the North Carolina Research Campus (NCRC) in Kannapolis, NC, and RTI International in Raleigh, NC.

 The purpose of this study was to use metabolomics data obtained from the urine of pre-term infants to uncover biomarkers that may be validated in future studies for use in diagnosing or predicting the development of AKI.
 AKI has a high level of incidence in premature infants because full nephrogenesis is often not completed until week 36 of gestation.
 The number of incidences varies between 12.5 and 39.8 percent of all infants born prematurely.

 The study demonstrated that metabolomics could be used to determine differences in levels of metabolites in urine collected from infants who developed or did not develop AKI.
 Metabolite profiles could also be correlated with gestational age.
 Certain compounds were shown to be possible indicators of gestational age, possibly related to growth in utero, and other metabolites were observed that were different between the babies with and without AKI.

-Kevin Knagge, PhD, group leader of the DHMRI Analytical Sciences Laboratory, assisted in aspects of data acquisition using the 950MHz NMR spectrometer located at the DHMRI facility.
+DHMRI’s Analytical Sciences Laboratory assisted in aspects of data acquisition using the 950MHz NMR spectrometer located at the institute.

 Importance of the Study